-In this role, the successful candidate will be responsible for programmatic maintenance support of clinical trials.
+An integral member of the research team and in compliance with all regulatory institutional and departmental requirements, the incumbent will be responsible for programmatic maintenance support of clinical trials.
 Reporting to the Senior Manager of Regulatory Affairs Unit, your specific responsibilities will include all post-activation responsibilities.
-You will serve as a liaison between the sponsor, CRO, IRB and internal departments/ staff to ensure compliance with all regulatory institutional and departmental requirements.
+You will serve as a liaison between the sponsor, CRO, IRB and internal departments/ staff to ensure:

 Assist the clinical team with the development and implementation of amendments

-To qualify you must have a Bachelor's degree.
-A minimum of 1-2 years or comparable experience in hospital planning and operations; and a working knowledge of government codes/regulations is required.
-Knowledge of MS Office suites, database, spreadsheets, graphic and communications applications.
-Extensive knowledge of oncology clinical trials and oncology terminology required.
-Exceptional communication, analytical, presentation and time management skills.
+Minimum Qualifications: To qualify you must have a Bachelor's degree.
+A minimum of 1-2 years or comparable experience in hospital planning and operations; and a working knowledge of government codes/regulations is required Knowledge of MS Office suites, database, spreadsheets, graphic and communications applications Extensive knowledge of oncology clinical trials and oncology terminology required Exceptional communication, analytical, presentation and time management skills